IPA_MOD(3) IPA_MOD(3)

 marray_check_index

-This function checks if an item with the idx index was allocated
+This function checks whether an item with the idx index was

 marray_nused